Tax deductions are the number-one way to increase your tax refund – but how do tax deductions work?

 Many workplaces require staff to wear particular clothing, such as a uniform or protective footwear.

-If you’re in a role that asks you to wear;
+If you’re in a role where you must wear;

 - a uniform (with a logo)